 And when it’s running, the on indicator lights up with pretty colours.
 It would be nice to have some form of access indication too, so that if someone accesses the instrument via the internet, we’ll see it.
 Unfortunately that’s not really possible without tapping into the Ethernet cabling as the camera is a totally self contained device with an embedded web server.

-This concept graphic is a
+The following concept graphic is a

 .lead formated export from our 3D pre-cognition software.
 The instrument was based around this design.